 Dues must be paid in the amount and by the deadline set by the FMCoC Board of Directors.

 Dues are determined by organization size, type of organization (including individual and government memberships), and annual budget.
 The Board of Directors may approve hardship waivers and/or payment of in-kind dues for Members who may not have the ability to pay in cash.
 A hardship waiver and/or request for payment of in-kind dues should be emailed to the Chair and Treasurer for consideration using the general FMCoC email address listed on the website.
 Special consideration for hardship waivers will be given to (i) Organizations led by and serving Black, Brown, Indigenous and other People of Color, (ii) Organizations led by and serving LGBTQ persons, (iii) Organizations led by and serving people with disabilities.
 Current or formerly homeless (within the past 7 years) individuals who may not have the ability to pay in cash for dues do not need to request a hardship waiver; they just need to indicate their homeless or formerly homeless status on the membership application.

-During the first year in which a Member joins the FMCoC, that Member's dues will ordinarily be pro-rated based on the time of year when the Member joined.
+During the first year in which a Member joins the FMCoC, that Member's dues will be pro-rated based on the time of year when the Member joined.
 Memberships expire December 31 of the current calendar year.
 Dues are prorated based on the following schedule for first time members:

 January - March 31: 100% of fees

 April - June 30: 75% of fees

 July - September 30: 50% of fees

 October - December 31: 25% fees

-For example, a Member who joined in July would pay only half the amount of the annual dues.
 However, in subsequent years, or if a Member frequently leaves and re-joins the FMCoC, the Member's dues will not be pro-rated.
 For existing Members, each year the membership application must be received by the CoC Secretary and/or Treasurer by January 1 of the current membership year and all dues must be paid by March 1 of that same calendar year, unless a separate arrangement has been made with the Treasurer.

-Each Member or Alternate Member must should not miss more than three (3) regularly scheduled FMCoC General Membership meetings in a calendar year, and must maintain current contact information on file with the FMCoC Secretary for their Voting Representative Member and Alternate Representative Member (if any).
-The Board of Directors Chair, Vice Chair, and
+Each Member or Alternate Member should not miss more than three (3) regularly scheduled FMCoC General Membership meetings in a calendar year, and must maintain current contact information on file with the FMCoC Secretary for their Voting Member and Alternate Member (if any).
+The Chair, Vice Chair, and Secretary, by consensus, may excuse a Member's absence from a General Meeting if it determines that extreme circumstances prevented the Member from attending.
+When it's the Chair, Vice Chair, or Secretary requesting an excused absence then the Treasurer will be included in the determination.
+Requests for excused absences should be submitted to the Chair, Vice Chair, and Secretary in writing over email.